NFL Super Bowl: Cincinnati Bengals face off against LA Rams | DW | 14.02.2022

 The Rams, however, bring more experience to the field and will have a home field advantage while playing in LA's $5.5 billion (€4.94 billion) SoFi Stadium.
 The Rams' defense is particularly formidable, headed by the best defensive player in the NFL, Aaron Donald.

-"We're very confident," Rams head coach Sean McVay, who could be the youngest head coach to win a Super Bowl if his team takes home the trophy, said "We're ready to go.
+"We're very confident," said Rams head coach Sean McVay, who could be the youngest head coach to win a Super Bowl if his team takes home the trophy.
+"We're ready to go.
 There's a good look in their eyes."

 "I think there's a good urgency, but also I just have a good feel about this team.
 I feel excited to watch them go and do their thing."